jar398/tryphy/doc/report.md

 There are checks for the following error situations:

 * HTTP method not documented to work (`GET` where `POST` is required, etc.) - should be a 405 error
+* Wrong HTTP status code (e.g. 500 or 200 instead of 400)
+* Wrong media type in response
 * No parameters
 * Parameter with invalid name (not appropriate for this service)
 * Invalid argument syntax (e.g. string instead of list, URN instead of URL)
 * Degenerate argument (e.g. tree too small)
 * Input too large
-* Wrong HTTP status code (e.g. 500 or 200 instead of 400)
+* Response payload should be JSON

 But not all such checks are present for every service.

 ## Neighboring concerns

-Here are some things I worked on that were not strictly part of the project description.
+Here are a few things I worked on that were not strictly part of the project description.

 ### Is HTTP being used properly?